-- Reducing, withholding, or affecting in any other manner current or future payments to a provider, OR - Demanding payment back from a provider for a claim already paid - M. Retrospective review: The review of services or practice patterns after payment, including, but not limited to: - Utilization reviews - Medical necessity reviews - Professional reviews
+- M. Retrospective review: The review of services or practice patterns after payment, including, but not limited to:

+- Utilization reviews

+- Medical necessity reviews

+- Professional reviews

 - Field audits and on-site audits

 - Desk audits

 - N. Reviewer: Any person, including reviewers, auditors, inspectors, surveyors, and others who, in reviewing a provider or a provider's provision of services and goods, perform review actions, including, but not limited to:

 - Reviews for quality

 - Reviews for quantity

 - Utilization

 - Practice patterns